MS Monarch: Gas leak

 While docked at the Port of Los Angeles in August 2005, maintenance on a sewage pipe caused a small amount of raw sewage and an unknown amount of hydrogen sulfide gas to escape.
 Three crew members were killed and 19 others were injured.
 Reports said that the deaths were almost instantaneous as the crew members were not wearing breathing apparatus at the time.

 Captain's death

 Thirty-eight-year-old Captain Joern Rene Klausen was found dead in his stateroom aboard Monarch early the morning of January 30, 2006.
 The ship was returning to Los Angeles from a three-night cruise to Ensenada, Mexico.
-According to reports, the death appeared to be of natural causes.
+According to reports, the death appeared to be from natural causes.

 Coronavirus pandemic

 On 14 March 2020, Panama repatriated 1,504 Colombian tourists from the cruise ship Monarch due to coronavirus fears.
 Since the port of Cartagena, Colombia was closed, the people had to fly from Colón, Panama.
-As of 14 March, about 300 people were still waiting to buy tickets.

 On 17 April 2020, a Honduran crew member died of the virus in a hospital in Panama City.
 He had been medically evacuated after having trouble breathing, and tested positive at the hospital.

-This and the shutdown of Pullmantur is what caused Monarch to be sold for scrap.